PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 We also welcome external referrals, e.g. from:

 *   From our investors
-*   From the PostHog community (the users Slack Group, and posting on our social media profiles for our followers to see)
+*   From the PostHog community (by posting on our social media profiles for our followers to see)
 *   From the YC community (Slack / WhatsApp / Forum)

 As a thank you, we will give you $50 credit for our [merch shop](https://merch.posthog.com/).